 In connection with its entry into the Loan Agreement, the Company granted the Agent a security interest in substantially all of the Company's personal property owned or later acquired, including intellectual property and the Commercial Business.
+The Company also agreed to maintain its cash balance in one or more controlled accounts in favor of the Agent, subject to specified exceptions.
 The Loan Agreement also contains customary representations and warranties and affirmative and negative covenants, as well as customary events of default.
 Certain of the customary negative covenants limit the ability of the Company and certain of its subsidiaries, among other things, to incur future debt, grant liens, make investments, make acquisitions, distribute dividends, make certain restricted payments and sell assets, subject in each case to certain exceptions.

 The Loan Agreement includes features requiring (i) additional interest rate upon an event of default accrued at an additional 5%, and (ii) the Lender's right to declare all outstanding principal and interest immediately payable upon an event of default.
 These two features were analyzed and determined to be embedded derivatives to be valued as separate financial instruments.
 These embedded derivatives were bundled and valued as one compound derivative in accordance with the applicable accounting guidance for derivatives and hedging transactions.
-The Company determined that, due to the unlikely event of default, the embedded derivatives have a de minimis value as of March 31, 2024.
+The Company determined that, due to the unlikely event of default, the value of the embedded derivatives is not material as of September 30, 2024.
 The derivative liability will be remeasured at fair value at each reporting date, with changes in fair value being recorded as other income (expense) in the condensed consolidated statements of operations and comprehensive loss.